KuvarPay API

 Use cURL for manual testing:

-For local development, run the Node sample and expose it via a tunnel, then set that public URL in the dashboard.7) Idempotency and Retries#
+For local development, run the Node sample and expose it via a tunnel, then set that public URL in the dashboard.

 Store processed delivery IDs and skip re-processing when a duplicate is received.